SpeedyTransforms

 -0.17811353112752462

-By default, the gridded transforms onto a FullGaussianGrid unravelled here into a vector west to east, starting at the prime meridian, then north to south, see RingGrids.
+By default, the transforms transforms onto a FullGaussianGrid unravelled here into a vector west to east, starting at the prime meridian, then north to south, see RingGrids.
 We can visualize map quickly with a UnicodePlot via plot (see Visualising RingGrid data)

 import SpeedyWeather.RingGrids: plot # not necessary when `using SpeedyWeather`